Learn to build your own Bob Beck Parasite Zapper with an easy to follow instructional guide.

 Dont cut the ends of these 2 wires. they are already soldered and will slide into the bread board socket perfectly.
 If you find that the battery snap wires do not stay in the bread board, you may need to strip some extra cable and twist and fold it over itself in order to make it thicker, or get a small piece of paperclip and wind the wire around it.
 Heatshrink and/or tape these 2 connections.

-The 2 extra link wires (in the kit) are for the output electrodes – the polarity does not matter.
+The polarity of the electrodes does not matter.
 If you are creating your own electrodes – make sure they are made out of .999 silver or stainless steel.
 Do not use any other metals.
 You may create stainless steel electrodes quite easily by using 2 prongs of an old fork, or a stainless steel skewer cut down to 2 x 35-40mm (1 1/2”) pieces.

 To make an extension from the unit to the electrodes – cut a length of stereo speaker cable.
 Expose at least 50mm (2”) of the internal copper wire and twist it.
 Then wrap the wire tightly around the stainless steel rods.
 Fix the exposed wire to the electrode with either some electrical tape, or heat shrink.
-If you are building from the DIY kit, just connect the end of the cable supplied the the output electrodes.
+If you are building from the DIY kit, just place the ends of the electrode cable into the breadboard as shown above..

 Create some cotton sleeves for the electrodes from a piece of cotton or wool – do not use any synthetic materials.
 Wrap the cloth around the electrodes and then fasten with some cotton thread wound around the cloth and finished with a few knots.